-Wikborg Rein has implemented a Whistleblowing Policy and set up a whistleblowing channel that is available to all employees (including temporary employees).
+Wikborg Rein has implemented a Whistleblowing Policy and set up a whistleblowing channel that is available to all employees (including temporary employees) and third party stakeholders.
 Employees may report concerns relating to actual or suspected breaches of relevant laws and regulations, the company's Ethical Guidelines and/or generally accepted ethical standards.
 Reports may be submitted anonymously.
-In 2023 our whistleblowing channel was extended and opened up to third party stakeholders.